VeryGoodOpenSource/very_good_core/CONTRIBUTING.md

 # 🦄 Contributing to Very Good Core

-This CONTRIBUTING file is for a developer that wants to modify or contribute to the package:project_uploader.
+This CONTRIBUTING file is for a developer that wants to modify or contribute to the Very Good Core template.
 If you are interested in solely generating a project using Very Good Core, please refer to the [README](README.md) file.

 ## Opening an issue